 37. Paint your own pop art

 Explore the ideas of pop art and mass appeal (think Andy Warhol).
 Search "pop art" in Wixie for a template you can use to design a pop art montage.
-Add stickers and use the invert colors option or glue stickers down and use paint bucket to fill with different colors. (template)
+Add stickers and use the invert colors option, or glue stickers down and use the paint bucket to fill with different colors. (template)

 38. Create an ABC's of...
 Book